rodgzilla/teaching/deep_nlp/deep_nlp.md

 1. Select and sum the multiples of 3 in `a`, the result should be 45.

-2. Sustract the mean of the values strictly greater than 8 not multiple of 4 to the whole array.
+2. Subtract the mean of the values strictly greater than 8 not multiple of 4 to the whole array.
 The result should be:

 ```python